ProfessionalWiki/AutomatedValues/README.md

 At the moment it is only possible to check equality of statement main values, and only for Properties of type String or EntityId.

+A Rule can contain multiple Entity Criteria, in which case they all need to match for the Rule to be applied.
+A Rule can also contain no Entity Criteria, in which case it will be applied to all Entities.

 ### Build Specifications

 Build Specifications are essentially templates that describe how to build the values.